 Colby Phillips has a look at the growing popularity of football, or soccer in the United States.
 The link between region and growth in football is explored as well as how grassroots development could be the key to seeing the US grow into a football powerhouse.

 When skimming through the articles about soccer in the United States, one will most likely find titles such as, “Soccer on the Rise”, or “Soccer: The Sport of the Future”.
 There is, and has been, a lot of excitement and optimism surrounding soccer in our country.
 Attendance records have been broken and TV viewing records shattered, blogs, shows and soccer forums have also followed suit.
 It would seem that soccer is gaining ground in the mainstream sports world of America.
 One cannot argue against something like numbers.
 More people are attending games and watching them on TV.
+If they don’t have a TV (which is rare nowadays), fans will find some way in which they can watch it, perhaps one of these 13 ways to watch TV for free.
 People who may have never cared about it in the past are now familiar with names like Howard, Morgan and Dempsey.
+They may even start looking up things like this pia vpn review in an effort to unlock even more matches around the world that they will be able to watch in order to get even more soccer in their lives.
 The latest World Cup caused a big stir across the country, and was a hot topic of conversation all summer.
 There is no denying that soccer has taken positive steps in our country, but has all this attention translated to success on the pitch?